Dates: April 6-16, 2023 (Full) / April 16-26, 2023

 We will have a comprehensive logistics and safety network to support our journey, but it is very important that participants should be prepared for a demanding trip.
 Depending on the group’s abilities and snow and ice conditions, this trip will take around 7 days to cover the distance to the pole.
 We will encounter extreme cold and participants will be required to help in all aspects of travel and camp set up.
 Each individual will need to pull a 40 kg. sled across frozen and rugged ice surface for a full day.

 It is highly recommended that participants have prior experience in cold weather environments and we can discuss each persons background on an individual basis.
 Please feel free to contact us and we would be more than happy to talk about the trip.
-Mountain Professionals does offer a highly recommended 1-week polar training course in January each year.
+Mountain Professionals does offer private Polar Training in Colorado each winter or a highly recommended 1-week polar training course in January in Minnesota each year.

 - Day 1: Arrive Longyearben, Svalbard Norway, Relax and get to know the staff and our team, relax at our comfortable guest house in the center of town